The Environment at Wild Flower Safari

 Game and other wildlife

-There are also three endemic, highly localised and threatened reptiles occuring on the xeric floodplain of the Berg River: the west coast endemic Gronovi's dwarf burrowing skink Scelotes gronovii, Kasner's dwarf burrowing skink S. kasneri and large-scaled girdled lizard Cordylus macropholis.
+There are also three endemic, highly localised and threatened reptiles occurring on the xeric floodplain of the Berg River: the West Coast endemic Gronovi's dwarf burrowing skink Scelotes gronovii, Kasner's dwarf burrowing skink S. kasneri and large-scaled girdled lizard Cordylus macropholis.
 A fourth threatened reptile, Cape sand snake Psammophis leightoni, is also found on the floodplain.
 The South African endemic sand toad Bufo angusticeps and Namaqua dwarf chameleon Bradypodion occidentale occur along the fringes of the wetland.

 Where do we fit into the environment?

 As part of our mission to actively participate in responsible tourism and increased stewardship of our threatened biodiversity, we donate 1% of our total sales of our experiences and expeditions to non-profit organizations that are on the front lines of conserving these important ecosystems.
 This year we will be supporting Birdlife South Africa’s Important Bird Area Fund, whose members undertake any number of projects focused on the environment in this sensitive area, these projects are funded and facilitated through the fund.
 Birdlife reaches the full range of people and organizations engaged with the protection and better management of the Berg River Estuary.
 We ensure this is spent in a way that benefits this biome directly through constant engagement with Birdlife.